robbobfrh84/gas-up/README.md

 - The connected google sheet is laid out _like_ a database with tables and entries.
 - Customize your cloud "back-end" with an open-source Google Apps Script(GAS) library.

-### Accessible data, for quick and light full-stack
+### Accessible & updatable data, for a quick and light full-stack
 - Build microsites
-- Prototype a web apps
+- Prototype web apps
 - Host static data
 - Integrate Iot apps and logging,
 - Or, whatever else some wacky person might dream up 🤔😃🤯!

 ### How?
 Google Sheets allow for javascript to control and automate Google Sheets with what they call "Google Apps Scripts".
 To see a simple example of this, start by creating a new [Google Sheet](sheet.google.com).
-- Select "Tools" > "Script editor" to see where you'd code your "Google Apps Script" app.
+- Select: "Tools" > "Script editor" to see where you'd code your "Google Apps Script" app.
 - Here, you can also add __Libraries__ that have already been created to do special things!

 ### **GAS Up** is one of those libraries!
+And, It's open source!
 And, you don't need to add any Google Apps Script code of your own to get started.
 GAS Up creates an API that allows client-side apps to directly access, and update, data from any Google Sheet you own and allow access to.

 ### Getting started: The Basics